 - VU Faculty of Medicine offers students a FREE OF CHARGE Lithuanian language course;

-- B1 level of Lithuanian language is achieved after four semesters of attendance;
+- B1 level of Lithuanian language is achieved after six semesters of attendance;

 - One semester course is 5 ECTS credits;

 - Student shall attend classes two times per week.

 - During the clinical courses to communicate with patients.
 Knowing the language eases the communication and considerably helps the learning process.

 - Easier to obtain licencing in the country of choice.
 After graduation of integrated Medicine studies, having B1 level of Lithuanian, graduates may apply for a license for doctor’s medical practice according to The Law on Medical Practice of the Republic of Lithuania.
 That means graduates could get licenses issued in Lithuania and later on they could start the practice in Lithuania or in other country where LT license is valid or might help to get a license in that country in a faster and easier way.
 Applying for licenses in Lithuania is not mandatory but might shorten the procedures and time required to obtain a licence in another country.

 Registration for Courses